Emergency Mobile Alert

 Emergency Mobile Alerts (EMA) is an alerting network in New Zealand designed to disseminate emergency alerts to mobile devices.

 Emergency Mobile Alerts are messages about emergencies sent by New Zealand authorised emergency agencies to capable mobile phones.
-The alerts are sent to participating wireless providers who will distribute the alerts to their customers with compatible devices via Cell Broadcast, a technology best suitable for public warning as it simultaneously delivers messages to all phones using a Mobile Cell tower.
-Similar solutions are implemented in the United States (Wireless Emergency Alerts (WEA)), the Netherlands (NL-Alert), the European Union (EU-Alert), Canada, Japan, Taiwan, Chile, and the Philippines.
+The alerts are sent to participating wireless providers who will distribute the alerts to their customers with compatible devices via cell broadcast, a technology best suitable for public warning as it simultaneously delivers messages to all phones using a mobile cell tower.

+Introduction

+Emergency Mobile Alerts has been used in New Zealand since November 2017, and every year a test message is sent which is broadcast throughout New Zealand.

-One2many B.V. provides this modern Emergency Mobile Alert system including the Cell Broadcast systems and the CAP (Common Alerting Protocol) based centralised Public Warning management system.
+One2many B.V. provides the system including the Cell Broadcast systems and the CAP (Common Alerting Protocol) based centralised public warning management system.

 Adoption rate

-Emergency Mobile Alerts has been used in New Zealand since November 2017, and every year a test message is sent which is broadcast throughout New Zealand.
-The reach of the Control Cell Broadcast message among New Zealanders who have access to a mobile phone has increased since the first test message resulting that on 24 November 2019 8 out of 10 mobile handsets (79%) received a test emergency alert message sent out by Civil Defence and a further eight (8%) percent didn’t personally receive the alert but were near someone who did reaching in the end 87% of the New Zealand population.
+The reach of the Control Cell Broadcast message among New Zealanders who have access to a mobile phone has increased since the first test message resulting that on 24 November 2019, 8 out of 10 mobile handsets (79%) received a test emergency alert message sent out by Civil Defence and a further eight (8%) percent didn't personally receive the alert but were near someone who did reaching in the end 87% of the New Zealand population.